joohyeok-seo/Predicting-Lotto-Numbers-with-AI/README.md

   3. **Hybrid Model Performance**:
      - The CNN + LSTM model demonstrated the highest potential by correctly identifying one number (21) in the 1149th draw.

+---

+## Lessons Learned
+  1. **Strengths and Limitations of AI**:
+     - AI excels at recognizing patterns in structured data but faces challenges with purely random events.

+  2. **Hybrid Models**:
+     - Combining CNN and LSTM enhanced prediction capability, demonstrating the value of integrating spatial and temporal features.

+  3. **Real-World Applications**:
+     - While not suitable for lottery prediction, these techniques can be applied to problems like financial forecasting or inventory management.